 As an employer, you must make sure that the COSHH control measures work properly through regular monitoring, checks and supervision.

 You might also have rules to keep exposure minimised to a safe level.

 For example, you might say that only particular people are allowed within a COSHH enclosure, and they must have certain training and be wearing and using specific equipment.

-Supervisory controls usually have to be enforced, because unlike engineering controls, they rely on being followed and obeyed.
+Supervisory controls usually have to be enforced, because, unlike engineering controls, they rely on being followed and obeyed.

-When you think about control measures, personal protective equipment (PPE) is often one of the first things that might come to mind.
-But actually, it's one of the last items on this because, while an important control, PPE is a last resort control measure.
+When you think about control measures, personal protective equipment (PPE) is often one of the first things that might come to mind, so why is it one of the last items on our list?

+Because it doesn't reduce the hazard - if PPE fails, it exposes the wearer to the maximum health risk.
+So you should never rely on PPE alone.
 It's always best to combat the hazard at the source first to reduce the risk.

-None the less, PPE is still an important control measure.
+Nonetheless, PPE is still an important control measure.
 To be effective it should fit the user, and be comfortable and suitable for the risks they are likely to be exposed to.